arzwa/MultilocusIsland/docs/paper/draft.md

 starts as fixed for the locally beneficial allele at all loci.

-For a homogeneous genetic architecture, the swamping threshold at any individual locus depends on the total barrier strength $Ls$, the dominance coefficient $h$, and the strength of selection per locus relative to drift
+For a homogeneous genetic architecture, the swamping threshold at any individual locus depends on the total barrier strength (coupling strength)
-$N_es$.
+$Ls$, the dominance coefficient $h$, and the strength of selection per locus relative to drift $N_es$.
 Concomitantly, for any given $m/s$, these three key parameters will determine jointly whether significant adaptive differentiation is to be expected at a particular locus (@fig:drifthm B).